-With the exception of the RPLP program HOME funds are not used for refinancing of existing debt, even in developments rehabilitated with HOME funds.
+With the exception of the RPLP program HOME funds are not used for refinancing existing debt, even in developments rehabilitated with HOME funds.
 For RPLP, NCHFA may determine that refinancing of senior debt is necessary for the fiscal fitness of the property.
-In no event will the prorated portion of the refinance proceeds (refinance funds/total debt on the property at the time of
+In no event will the pro-